kedro-org/kedro/docs/source/get_started/new_project.md

 ### Visualise the project

 This is a swift introduction to show how to visualise the project with Kedro-Viz.
 See the [visualisation documentation](../visualisation/kedro-viz_visualisation) for more detail.

+Kedro-Viz package needs to be installed seperately as it is not part of standard Kedro installation.

 In your terminal type the following: